 While researching, cataloging, and digitizing the sketchbooks—over 9,000 pages—Jeff Steward, the museums’ director of digital infrastructure and emerging technology, and Lauren Hanson, the Stefan Engelhorn Curatorial Fellow in the Busch-Reisinger Museum, teamed up to show how curatorial practice coupled with computer science and data visualization can expose hidden stories, spawn new conversations, and transform our understanding of Piene’s artistic practice.
 This installation brings to light their experimentation with human and AI-generated data.
 Through large-scale monitors on the gallery wall, visitors can browse Piene’s digitized sketchbooks by using either an iPad stationed in the gallery or their own smartphone.
 The sketchbooks are presented as a large matrix of thumbnail images arranged in chronological order; each page is viewable in high resolution.
 The pages can also be explored by dominant color or by AI-generated descriptive tags.

 In the spirit of Piene’s dedication to collaborative practice and learning through creating, we invite visitors to interact with this installation and explore the vibrant imagery and information within the sketchbooks, while also experimenting with emerging technologies and digital tools as a means for creating new information, new knowledge, and new ways of seeing.

-A digital resource providing open access to the museums’ full collection of Otto Piene’s sketchbooks will launch in late August 2022.
-Visitors will be able to learn more about Piene’s drawings through the lens of several key themes or explore more freely by “turning” the pages of all 73 sketchbooks in a digital book viewer.
+“Animating the Page: Otto Piene and the Artist Sketchbook” provides online open access to the museums’ full collection of Otto Piene’s sketchbooks.
+Explore Piene’s drawings through the lens of several key themes or explore more freely by “turning” the pages of his sketchbooks.